JanIIISobieski/tag-deserializer/README.md

 ```
   * __ID__: single byte, uniquely identifies the sampling device from which the data is from
   * __Time__: unsigned integer (uint_32), the time at which the entire buffer was written to the SD card, useful for both error checking (buffer time should monotonically increase, with no/limited jitter in timings, excluding overflows)
-  * __Null__: Marks the end of the header, serves as a seperator between header and data, useful to look for when looking at the binary data
+  * __Null__: Marks the end of the header, serves as a separator between header and data, useful to look for when looking at the binary data
   * __Data__: the raw data corresponding to this buffer.
 Note that data can be multiple samples long (and usually is in the hundreds if not thousands of samples).
 SD cards prefer powers of 2 sized buffers.
 A 6 byte header for an 8192 byte buffer will mean 8186 bytes for data storage.
 Important for hydrophone which is an int16, which will fit an even 4093 times into the data portion of the buffer.

 ### Data Format